Wander Franco Player Props: Rays vs. Pirates

-The Tampa Bay Rays and Wander Franco (.475 slugging percentage over his past 10 games, including one homer), take on starter Mitch Keller and the Pittsburgh Pirates at Tropicana Field, Wednesday at 6:40 PM ET.
+After going 2-for-5 with a home run and two RBI in his last game, Wander Franco and the Tampa Bay Rays take on the Pittsburgh Pirates (who will start Vince Velasquez) at 1:10 PM ET on Thursday.

-In his most recent appearance, he went 1-for-3 with an RBI against the Pirates.
+In his previous game, he notched a home run while going 2-for-5 against the Pirates.

 Wander Franco Game Info & Props vs. the Pirates